modular-magician/terraform-provider-google-beta/website/docs/r/compute_backend_service.html.markdown

   Used when balancingMode is UTILIZATION.
 This ratio defines the CPU utilization target for the group.
 Valid range is [0.0, 1.0].

+* `preference` -
+  (Optional)
+  Indicates whether this backend should be fully utilized before sending traffic to backends with default preference.
+The possible values are PREFERRED and DEFAULT.
+  Possible values are: `PREFERRED`, `DEFAULT`.

 <a name="nested_circuit_breakers"></a>The `circuit_breakers` block supports:

 * `connect_timeout` -